- Fellowship - Brigham and Women's Hospital (2011-2012), Cardiology

 Dr. Kumbhani earned his medical degree with honors at the University of Mumbai.
 He earned a master’s degree in clinical epidemiology at Harvard University before completing an internship and residency in internal medicine at the Hospital of the University of Pennsylvania and cardiovascular training at the Cleveland Clinic.
 He then completed fellowships in interventional cardiology and advanced structural and endovascular interventions and a postdoctoral research fellowship at Brigham and Women’s Hospital and Harvard Medical School, where he was also an instructor in cardiology.

 He brings a strong background in advanced interventional cardiology techniques to UT Southwestern.
-His clinical practice specializes in transradial coronary interventions, transcatheter aortic valve implantation, peripheral vascular interventions, and adult structural heart disease interventions.
+His clinical practice specializes in transradial coronary interventions, percutaneous valve technologies, peripheral vascular interventions, and other adult structural heart disease interventions.

 Dr. Kumbhani is also internationally recognized in the field of outcomes-based and quality-of-care research.
-He has authored or co-authored more than 60 articles in medical journals such as JAMA, JACC, and Circulation.
+He has authored or co-authored more than 150 articles in medical journals such as the New England Journal of Medicine, Journal of the American Medical Association, Journal of the American College of Cardiology, and Circulation, among others.
 He has received numerous grants for his research, including from the American Heart Association.
 He is an elected member of the American College of Epidemiology, the Sigma Xi Research Society, and the U.K.’s Royal College of Physicians.

 Meet Dr. Kumbhani